 Theatre and Movement

 The Federal Cultural Foundation has extended the Doppelpass Fund until 2021 with an additional 5.5 million euros.
 The current partnerships will be expanded in future to include an additional partner theatre.
-In these new networked collaborations, the productions will be shared between both participating theatres.
+In these new Doppelpass Plus network collaborations, the productions will be shared and hosted by the participating theatres.

 The core feature of the Doppelpass Fund is a two-year residency programme.
 This measure aims to finance artistic collaborations on equal terms between one independent group and two established theatres/dance companies.

 The independent group can be involved in any artistic area or cross-genre field.
 It should possess relevant experience in working in a stable artistic team, and its activities should be concentrated in Germany.
 One of the partners should be a city or state theatre located in Germany.
 The other partner can either be a city/state theatre, or an established dance or theatre company which offers a professional infrastructure for artistic work in the respective areas.
 This second partner can be situated outside of Germany.
 Each established theatre/dance company must develop at least one new production with the independent group.
 Each production should also be shown at the other partner institution.

 The partnership should last for a duration of two seasons.
 The residency of the independent group can be conducted in blocks and does not require year-round presence at the respective fixed venue.
 During the two-year residency, all partners should retain the possibility of implementing projects of their own.
 In order to increase the number of performances of jointly developed productions, the Doppelpass Fund can provide funding for guest performances from the currently existing partnerships as well.